maxg203/docs/_posts/2017-03-22-welcome-to-docs.md

 - info
 ---

 This is the documentation to go with all my [YouTube videos](https://www.youtube.com/channel/UCAx4nmhI7S1RcPiaG-Uw0tg) where I teach programming.
 You can watch the videos here and read (and copy the code out of) the written version!
+You can also read posts from the community and even post your own!